'I used crowdfunding to have my leg cut off'

 Crowdfunded amputee 'never been happier'

-A man who says he was in "constant pain" had his leg amputated after raising £15,000 online to pay for the operation.
+A man who says he was in "constant pain" had his leg amputated after raising £15,000 online to pay for the operation that wasn't available on the NHS.

 Rob Franks, from Poole in Dorset, says he has never been happier since the operation last month.